-It will cut the grass savagely, and the lawn will not look nice and even.
-It will become rough, dull, and the grass may turn brown from lush green.
 If your mower’s blades are well sharpened, it will cut the grass efficiently and neatly making your lawn look pleasant and healthier.

-Different Ways to Sharpen Lawn Mower Blades
+Guide to Sharpen Lawn Mower Blades:

 There are so many ways to sharpen lawn mower blades manually and automatically by using tools and sharpening machines respectively.
 These ways include; using a hand filer, a bench grinder, an angle grinder, and a rotary tool.